bartlettpsj/notes/readme.md

 ./tests.sh
 ```

 The script will build the API and run the unit tests.
+Given time I would make easier to configure.

 ## Production Running